Quick Exit

 Sudden Infant Death Syndrome

-It's also known there's an association between unsafe sleeping with your baby on a bed, sofa or chair (co-sleeping) and SIDS.
+It is also known there is an association between unsafe sleeping with your baby on a bed, sofa or chair (co-sleeping) and SIDS.

 SIDS is rare, so don't let worrying about it stop you enjoying your baby's first few months.
 To read more please click here.